tim-murphy/eye-tracker-validation/Readme.md

 # Eye Tracker Validation
+If you're looking for software to download, it can be found in the "Releases" section on the right.
+Only a Windows binary is available pre-compiled at the moment.

 This software is a free, open-source tool which can be used to validate the accuracy and precision of an eye tracker system.
 The tool works on both Windows